dmbarbour/wikilon/docs/Runtime.md

             tagged object: first field is type header small object: first field is any other value

 Small constants include small numbers, operators, and object type headers.
-Small texts, labels, and binaries are also feasible, especially in a 64 bit system.
+Small texts or labels are also feasible, especially for a 64 bit system.
 Objects will be discriminated by their first field.
 If the first field is a type header (a special small constant) it will indicate object size and how to interpret the remainder of the object.
 Other small objects will be simple cells with two values, representing composition in most contexts, but potentially representing list cons cells or similar in context of a suitable object header.

 An important feature to simplify GC is that we can determine the size and internal fields of an object given just its address.
 This allows us to mark addresses only.